Drawing Comics With Krita

 You can have more screentones with different shades on one layer this way.
 (Or you can use one layer per tone if you want to be able to change each tone later).

-Tip: if you are working on a bigger project it helps to have a refence document with each tone and its grayscale equivalent!
+Tip: if you are working on a bigger project it helps to have a reference document with each tone and its gray scale equivalent!

 Pixel art